abhanjac/blood_cell_image_segmentation/README.md

 The main reason to combine all these different databases is the unavailability of a single annotated database that contains all types of blood cells (mentioned earlier) along with malaria infected RBCs.

+For a robust training of the CNN, the training dataset should have a wide variety of combinations of the different blood cells.
+For example, there should be images with an Eosinophil and a Basophil with healthy RBCs in the background, images with a Monocyte and Platelet clumps on a background containing both healthy and infected RBCs, images containing only Lymphocytes on a background of infected RBCs, etc. None of the databases mentioned earlier has this much variety.
+Additionally, total number of WBC images over all the databases is around $391$, which is not sufficient for a good training.
+Hence, a fresh dataset was created which has the desired variations, using images from the previously mentioned databases as building blocks.

+As a first step, a set of images is created that has only one kind of cell in them along with their binary masks.
+This is done for the LISC, KAGGLE, and MAMIC images.
+IUMC images are already in this format.
+The region of WBCs in the LISC images are cropped off using their masks to create individual images of WBCs.
+LISC and IUMC provides all the required WBC samples.
+One set of infected and healthy RBCs are obtained from KAGGLE.
+THRs, Platelet clumps and another set of infected and healthy RBCs are cropped out manually from several MAMIC images.
+The binary masks of the samples obtained from KAGGLE and MAMIC are created using simple image thresholding technique.
+Finally, all these newly created samples are resized such that they are similar in size to cells seen under a microscope with $40\times$ magnification.
+Some of these final samples are shown in Fig.~\ref{fig:modified_images}.
+The total number of samples obtained in this manner for different cells is given in

 # Training with weights: